George Butler, 5th Marquess of Ormonde: Marriage and descendants

-Upon the death of George's uncle, James Butler, 3rd Marquess of Ormonde, George's father Arthur succeeded as 4th Marquess of Ormonde, and George and Sybil were permitted use of the courtesy titles Earl and Countess of Ossory.
 Lord and Lady Ossory were recorded as living at 19 Gloucester Place, St Marylebone, London in 1920.

 Lady Ormonde's mother, Lady Rosamond Spencer-Churchill was the daughter of John Spencer-Churchill, 7th Duke of Marlborough, the aunt of Charles Spencer-Churchill, 9th Duke of Marlborough (who was married to the most famous of the American 'Dollar Princesses', Consuelo Vanderbilt) and the sister of Lord Randolph Churchill, father of British Prime Minister Winston Churchill.
 Lady Ormonde was therefore the first cousin of Winston Churchill.

-Butler fought and was wounded in the First World War.
-His only son predeceased him during the Second, so he was succeeded by his brother James Butler, 6th Marquess of Ormonde.

 Lady Moyra married, firstly, Charles Weld-Forester (who was the son of Major Hon.
 Edric Weld-Forester (who in turn was the son of the 5th Baron Forester of Willey Park) and Lady Victoria Wynn-Carington (who was the daughter of the 1st Marquess of Lincolnshire and a Lady-in-Waiting to Mary of Teck) on 20 April 1940.
 They had one son, Piers Edric Weld-Forester.
 The couple were divorced in 1948, and on 3 August of the same year, she married Count Guy Jacques van den Steen de Jehay, a Belgian nobleman.

 Lord Ormonde's descendants include two grandsons and three great-granddaughters.
 His elder grandson Piers Weld-Forester was a prominent figure in London society in the late 1960s and early 1970s.
 Described as a 'playboy in the true sense of the word', he was briefly the boyfriend of Princess Anne in 1971 and went on to become a motorcycle racer.
 He was killed in a motorcycle crash in 1977.
 During his lifetime, Piers was one of the last remaining male members of the Butler Dynasty, along with his great-uncle Arthur Butler, 6th Marquess of Ormonde and first cousin twice-removed Charles Butler, 7th Marquess of Ormonde.
 Upon the transfer of the family's ancestral home Kilkenny Castle to the local government in 1967, the remainder of the Ormonde Family Trust was wound up and split equally between the 6th Marquess, Charles Butler (later 7th Marquess) and Piers.